 NOTE: A Baffle Shield can only be enrolled with one application.

 - Connect the Baffle Shield to Baffle Manager.
 Once the instance is running, return to the Baffle Manager admin interface and click the shield icon on the left navigation panel.

 - Click +BAFFLE SHIELD button in the upper right corner.

 - Enter a Baffle Shield Name and identifying Description in the appropriate text fields.

-- Select Automated Deployment for Deployment Model and enter the Host Username to access the Baffle Shield instance.
+- Enter the Host Username to access the Baffle Shield instance.
 In our example, we entered centos for the Host Username.

 - Enter the IP Address of the Baffle Shield you just launched.
 NOTE: If your Shield runs in the same subnet as your Baffle Manager instance, it is recommended that you use the Private IP address here.